Great Lakes Environmental Research Laboratory

 The Great Lakes Environmental Research Laboratory (GLERL) is a laboratory in the National Oceanic and Atmospheric Administration (NOAA) Office of Oceanic and Atmospheric Research (OAR).
 It is headquartered in Ann Arbor, Michigan, with a subsidiary field station in Muskegon, Michigan.

 GLERL is a multidisciplinary environmental research laboratory that provides scientific understanding to inform the use and management of Great Lakes and coastal marine environments.
 It is one of seven NOAA Research Laboratories (RLs).

 History

 GLERL was created 25 April 1974 when NOAA merged part of the pre-existing Lake Survey Center (the Limnology and Computer Divisions) with the staff of the International Field Year of the Great Lakes (IFYGL) office.
 IFYGL had taken place the previous year 1972–1973.
 The first director was Eugene Aubert (1974-1986).

+In February 2025 the GLERL communication services was forced to go on an "indefinite Hiatus" due to 20% of the staff being fired by the Office of Personnel Management.